 Explore Disney Springs at Walt Disney World Resort

-No trip to Disney World is complete without visiting Disney’s expansive shopping, dining and entertainment district.
+No Disney World vacation is complete without visiting Disney’s expansive shopping, dining and entertainment district.
 Formerly known as Downtown Disney, Disney Springs lies in the heart of Disney property just minutes from the surrounding theme parks and water parks.

 Filled with unique shops and boutiques, themed restaurants and lively entertainment, Disney Springs offers everything from simple souvenirs to high-end home items and exquisite artwork.